Optical mouse: Principle of operation

 To understand how optical flow is used in optical mice, imagine two photographs of the same object except slightly offset from each other.
 Place both photographs on a light table to make them transparent, and slide one across the other until their images line up.
 The amount that the edges of one photograph overhang the other represents the offset between the images, and in the case of an optical computer mouse the distance it has moved.

 Optical mice capture one thousand successive images or more per second.
 Depending on how fast the mouse is moving, each image will be offset from the previous one by a fraction of a pixel or as many as several pixels.
 Optical mice mathematically process these images using cross correlation to calculate how much each successive image is offset from the previous one.
 The output of the optical sensor is usually delta X, Y coordinates.
 Some optical ICs allow to get image data as well.
-Mice usually embeds DSP processors for fast data processing.
+Mouse sensor designs usually embed some kind of Image Acquisition System and DSP processors for fast data processing.

 An optical mouse might use an image sensor having an 18 × 18 pixel array of monochromatic pixels.
 Its sensor would normally share the same ASIC as that used for storing and processing the images.
 One refinement would be accelerating the correlation process by using information from previous motions, and another refinement would be preventing deadbands when moving slowly by adding interpolation or frame-skipping.